ErfanDL/ESP_OTA_Dashboard/README.md

 5. Install the required Node.js packages:

-`npm install express http path fs body-parser multer express-session`
+`npm install http path fs express body-parser multer express-session ws`

 6. In the terminal, run the Node.js app using the following command: